vic-lsh/masa/reboot/snippets/flat/README.md

 Assert `Masa <= Fifo` when:

-* All processing latency is static as 16ms.
+* Use one hop.
 * Use constant load generation.
+* Use static processing latency as 16ms.
-* Use one hop.
+* Use one executor thread.
-* Let `Masa` enable `deadline`.
+* Enable `deadline` in `Masa`.

 # Tiny Observations

-* Expected results.
-No queueing, no difference.
+* Again very interesting results.
+Is it possible to simulate `Fifo` in `Masa`'s priority queue?

 # Tiny Sparks